hilljb/python-jsonrpc/jsonrpc/README.md

 In this module's implementation, the request JSON-RPC formed by the client cannot use Null id values.
 (However, the response JSON-RPC formed by the client can use Null id values and the server will understand Null if it is received as an id value.)

+#### Notifications

+When the client wishes to send a notification to the server, a JSON-RPC request may be sent with no 'id' key/value set.
+The server will not reply to such requests.